 Ask someone if they can name a handful of Icelandic horror movies, and most people will scratch their heads and raise their shoulders, including Icelandic film fans.
 With two horror films under his belt, director Vidar Vikingsson is responsible for a large portion of Iceland’s fearful films.

-It says a lot about a country’s film industry that the first official horror film came out in 2009.
+It says a lot about a country’s film climate that the first official horror feature came out in 2009 (preceded only by TV movies).
 Julius Kemp’s Reykjavik Whale Watching Massacre was met with mixed reactions, as many Icelanders didn’t know how they should react to splatter horror.
-However, almost 25 years earlier, director Vidar Vikingsson made what was probably the first horror production in Iceland.
+However, almost 25 years earlier, director Vidar Vikingsson made what was one of the earliest horror production in Iceland.
 Draugasaga (64 minutes) was a 1985 TV film made for national broadcaster RUV, then the only TV channel in Iceland.
 Draugasaga (which simply means ‘ghost story’) was a ghost story set at RUV’s offices and studios, and features creepy atmospheres and strong visuals which were quite shocking to Nordic TV audiences at that time.
 To give you a further glimpse of the situation back then, and how unusual it was to have horror on TV, Iceland’s one TV channel RUV did not broadcast TV on Thursdays at all!
 That’s science fiction in itself to some viewers.

 Two years after Draugasaga, in 1987, Vikingsson directed another TV short for RUV, Tilbury (54 minutes).
 This ghost story, with a more tangible creature than two years before, was filmed from a short story by author Thorarinn Eldjarn, who formed his story around the Icelandic folklore creature tilberi (also called snakkur).
 In Tilbury, the tilberi looks like a humanoid demon or small devil, although in traditional folklore it looks more like a furry worm, as in the illustration above.
 A tilberi is a creature that is created by women, and this is the only magical procedure that according to Icelandic myths can be performed by women.
 The reason for creating a tilberi was usually the need for more milk and butter on farms, for example in poor times.
 If a woman wanted to create a tilberi, she had to find a human rib from a graveyard early on Whitsunday, wrap it in grey wool and preserve the package between her breasts.
 The following three Sundays she had to spill holy wine on the bundle, and the tilberi would then come alive at the third instance.
 The woman then had to carve a nipple on the inside of her thigh, so that the tibleri could suck on it in order to nourish itself.
 When a tilberi is fully grown, the woman can order the creature to steal milk from cows and sheep.
 A grown tilberi can lie across a sheep’s back and suck on two tits at the same time.
 Coming back to the farm, it would then spew the milk into the churn.
 Much of this is pictured in Tilbury.